 Step 1: Cut the templates

-Step 2: Roll the outer loops and hold with tape if necessary.
+Step 2: Roll the outer loops and hold them with tape if necessary.
 Then glue each loop onto the base circle with the largest on the bottom.

 Make sure to offset the petals.